- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 - INCREASED DOLLAR COSTS ASSOCIATED WITH DIFFICULT INTUBATION - 16 May 2023

 - THE ANESTHESIA CONTROL TOWER: BIG BROTHER OR FRIEND? - 2 May 2023

 Obese patients make anesthesiologists’ work more arduous.
 Obese patients, especially morbidly obese and super obese patients, are at increased risk when they need surgery.
 Perhaps you’re overweight and you wish you weren’t.
 Your anesthesiologist wishes the same thing.
 Let’s look at the reasons why.

 Two hundred million Americans, or 65% of the U.S. adult population, are overweight or obese.
-Obesity is second only to smoking as a preventable cause of death (Conway B, Rene A. Obesity as a disease: No lightweight matter.
-Obes Rev 2004; 5:145-151).
+Obesity as a disease is second only to smoking as a preventable cause of death.

 The body mass index (BMI) has become the most widely applied classification tool used to assess individual weight status.
 BMI is defined as the patient’s weight, measured in kilograms, divided by the square of the patient’s height, measured in meters.